 - 3.1 As part of Comprehensive Performance Assessment (CPA) the Audit Commission undertakes an annual inspection called the Direction of Travel (DoT) assessment.
 The DoT provides assurance each year about whether a council is complying with its Best Value duty to make arrangements to secure continuous improvement.
+The DoT assessment asks two main questions, each of which have several sub-headings: - 1.
+What evidence is there of the council improving outcomes? - Are we improving services in those areas we have identified as priorities and those areas which are priorities for the public? - What contributions are we making towards wider community outcomes? - Are we improving both access to and quality of services for all residents, particularly those who are made vulnerable by their circumstances? - If value for money improving as well as quality of services?

-The DoT assessment asks two questions: - What evidence is there of the council improving outcomes? - How much progress is being made to implement improvement plans to sustain improvement? - 3.2 Following submission of our self assessment to the Audit Commission (based on the two questions outlined above) and the on site field work at the Council the Audit Commission published their Annual Audit Inspection Letter in April 2008 for the Council. - 3.3 District councils do not receive an overall scored DoT assessment unlike County Councils and single tier authorities who do receive a scored assessment.
-District Councils do however receive a score for the Use of Resources assessment which assesses how effectively we use our resources.
+- 2. How much progress is being made to implement improvement plans to sustain improvement? - Do we have robust improvement plans which are resourced, agreed and widely communicated? - How well are we implementing these improvement plans?
+Are we achieving our key objectives and milestones? - Do we have capacity to deliver our plans? - 3.2 Following submission of our self assessment, in 2008, to the Audit Commission and, the on site field work at the Council, the Audit Commission published their Annual Audit Inspection Letter in April 2008. - 3.3 This improvement plan seeks to capture three of the four recommendations which were published within the Annual Audit Inspection Letter in April 2008 to ensure their delivery.
+A separate improvement plan has been drawn up for the recommendation to address the outcomes of the Strategic Housing Inspection and the Performance and Partnerships Scrutiny Sub- Committee receive this improvement plan on a quarterly basis.